rouskinlab/seismic-rna/src/userdocs/manuals/workflow/align.rst

 If you require a more customized alignment workflow, you can align your your FASTQ files outside of SEISMIC-RNA, then pass the resulting XAM files into SEISMIC-RNA at the step :ref:`step_relate`.

+.. _bam_vs_cram:

+Formatting alignment maps
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+SEISMIC-RNA can output alignment map files in either BAM or CRAM format.
+For details on these file formats, see :doc:`../../formats/data/xam`.
+The default is CRAM format (option ``--cram``); BAM format is enabled using the option ``--bam``.

+Alignment maps in CRAM format are smaller than their BAM counterparts, and hence better suited to long-term storage.
+However, the better compression of CRAM files comes at three costs:

+- A CRAM file must be accompanied by a FASTA file storing the sequence of every reference that appears in the header of the CRAM file.
+  A CRAM file stores only the relative path to its FASTA file, not the sequence information, which enables the CRAM file to be much smaller than it would be if it did need to contain its own sequences.
+  Because the FASTA file existed before and during the alignment, having this FASTA file accompany the CRAM file usually incurs no extra cost.
+  However, moving or deleting the FASTA will break the CRAM file.
+  As a safeguard against this fragility, SEISMIC-RNA keeps a copy of the original FASTA file in the same directory as the output CRAM file.
+  Creating an actual copy would require more storage space and defeat the purpose of CRAM's smaller file size, so SEISMIC-RNA actually makes a `hard link`_ -- not a copy -- which requires minimal extra space.
+  In some circumstances, making a hard link can fail, in which case SEISMIC-RNA will resort to copying the FASTA file instead.
+- Reading and writing CRAM files is slower than for BAM files due to the extra effort needed for compressing and decompressing CRAM files.
+- In the CIGAR strings, distinction between reference matches (``=``) and substitutions (``X``) is lost upon compressing to CRAM format.
+  Thus, ``seismic relate`` must perform extra work to determine if each non-gapped position is a match or substitution, which makes it run more slowly than it would if the distinction had been preserved.

+In general, use CRAM format if minimizning the size of your alignment map files is a priority, especially for long-term storage.
+Use BAM format to make the ``align`` and ``relate`` steps run faster, and to increase the robustness of the output files (because BAM files are self-contained, while CRAM files will break without the FASTA file that accompanies them).

+Align: output files
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Output files: FastQC reports
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+If FastQC is run, then it outputs files to ``{out}/{sample}/qc``, where ``{out}`` is the output directory (``--out-dir``) and ``{sample}`` is the name of the sample.
+The directory ``{out}/{sample}/qc/init`` is always created and contains FastQC reports of the initial FASTQ files.
+If adapter/quality trimming was run, ``{out}/{sample}/qc/trim`` is also created for FastQC reports of the trimmed FASTQ files.

+In each directory (``init`` and ``trim``), FastQC writes two files for each FASTQ file: ``{fq_name}_fastqc.html`` and ``{fq_name}_fastqc.zip``, where ``{fq_name}`` is the name of the original FASTQ file up to the file extension.
+If the option ``--qc-extract`` is given, then FastQC will also unzip ``{fq_name}_fastqc.zip`` to the directory ``{fq_name}_fastqc``.
+For details on these outputs, see the documentation for `FastQC`_.

+Output files: alignment maps
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+The most important outputs of ``seismic align`` are alignment map files.
+SEISMIC-RNA can output alignment maps in either BAM or CRAM format.
+For a comparison of these formats, see :ref:`bam_vs_cram`.

+Alignment maps store the location in the reference sequence to which each read aligned, as well as the Phred quality scores, mapping quality, and mutated positions.
+SEISMIC-RNA outputs alignment maps where every read aligns to the same reference (although this is not a restriction outside of SEISMIC-RNA).
+Each alignment map is written to ``{out}/{sample}/align/{ref}.{xam}``, where ``{out}`` is the output directory (``--out-dir``), ``{sample}`` is the name of the sample from which the reads came, ``{ref}`` is the name of the reference to which the reads aligned, and ``{xam}`` is the file extension (``.bam`` or ``.cram``, depending on the selected format).

+Examining unaligned reads/pairs
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+For some reasons, including troubleshooting low alignment rates, it can be helpful to examine the reads that did not align.
+Depending on the

 Troubleshooting alignment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^